-- UFO Job classification and salary grading
+- About UFO Job Classification and salary grading

 Your job level is determined by means of the University Job Classification system (UFO).
 In this system, your job is classified on the basis of the structural duties you need to perform and is linked with the job level of a UFO profile and the corresponding salary scale.